mcibique/vue-testing-examples/README.md

 }
 ```

-Now we need to solve a problem how and when to switch these two services.
+Now we need to solve a problem how and when to switch between these two services.
 How can we tell the app which one to use?
 Webpack has a nice feature called [resolve.extensions](https://webpack.js.org/configuration/resolve/#resolve-extensions) which is used as a decision point to determine extension of the file.
 In vue app, the value is set to `[".js", ".vue", ".json"]`.
 If you add `import AuthService from './auth-service'`, then webpack tries to find a file `./auth-service.js`, then `./auth-service.vue` and then `./auth-service.json`, the first match wins.
 So if we move our AuthServiceStub to another file `./auth-service.stub.js` and then tell the webpack to resolve extensions in order `[".stub.js", ".js", ".vue", ".json"]`, it will first try to import our stub service and only if a stub is not present, then it imports the real implementation.

 This logic can be controlled via [configuration](https://www.npmjs.com/package/webpack-chain), in `vue.config.js`.